-Here’s a B2B example… Let’s say your SDR team reaches out with a sequence of emails and calls over the course of a couple weeks, trying to get a meeting with the Decision Maker.
-The DM may be archiving the emails, deleting them, or otherwise ignoring them because, I mean, it’s 2020, let’s be real.
-But when they actually have budget and intent, and are ready to have that conversation, they are going to Google your product/solution.
+Here’s a B2B example… Let’s say your SDR team reaches out with a sequence of emails and calls over the course of a couple of weeks, trying to get a meeting with the Decision Maker.
+The DM may be archiving the emails, deleting them, or otherwise ignoring them because, let’s be real.
+But when they actually have the budget and intent and are ready to have that conversation, they’re going to Google your product/solution.

-And if you are on the first page of search, and they recognize your brand name from those annoying emails that came in, they’re going to say, “Oh wow!
+And if you are on the first page of search results, and they recognize your brand name from those annoying emails that came in, they’re going to say, “Oh wow!
 I guess that company is actually legit!”